nina23bom/egnmf/README.md

 # EGNMF

 EGNMF is a GNMF-based clustering algorithm using cluster ensembles.
 The algorithm stably achieves a high and robust clustering performance.
-The usage of the algorithm is shown in [simulation.ipynb][simulation].

 Main Results
 ------------